meonkeys/shb/src/book.md

 cloud

 : Someone else's hardware.
-Also knows as "the cloud" or "public cloud".
+Scalable and programmable.
+Also known as "the cloud" or "public cloud".
 Generally included are many non-FOSS features that add capability and lock you in.

 cluster